skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 seizing control of the Island.
 Along the way they teamed up with Eomer and Endo and attained level 3.

-Grey Moor is about 90% human, 5% halfling, and 5% "everyone else".
+Grey Moor is about 90% human, 5% halfling, and 5% "everyone else."
 Dwarves are known to live in the mountains but their number is not known so they are not included in this total.
 Elves are very uncommon and usually never leave Bayhaven.
 The whole island is seen as rather